RichardLitt/awesome-fantasy/README.md

 This was a delightful book.
 Short and sweet, it exhibits both Gaiman's ability to run with magic, and his deep love for the English countryside and mythology. - [@RichardLitt](https://github.com/RichardLitt)

-> Sussex, England.
+> "Sussex, England.
 A middle-aged man returns to his childhood home to attend a funeral.
 Although the house he lived in is long gone, he is drawn to the farm at the end of the road, where, when he was seven, he encountered a most remarkable girl, Lettie Hempstock, and her mother and grandmother.
 He hasn't thought of Lettie in decades, and yet as he sits by the pond (a pond that she'd claimed was an ocean) behind the ramshackle old farmhouse, the unremembered past comes flooding back.
 And it is a past too strange, too frightening, too dangerous to have happened to anyone, let alone a small boy.
 >
 > Forty years earlier, a man committed suicide in a stolen car at this farm at the end of the road.
 Like a fuse on a firework, his death lit a touchpaper and resonated in unimaginable ways.
 The darkness was unleashed, something scary and thoroughly incomprehensible to a little boy.
 And Lettie—magical, comforting, wise beyond her years—promised to protect him, no matter what.
 >
 > A groundbreaking work from a master, The Ocean at the End of the Lane is told with a rare understanding of all that makes us human, and shows the power of stories to reveal and shelter us from the darkness inside and out.
-It is a stirring, terrifying, and elegiac fable as delicate as a butterfly's wing and as menacing as a knife in the dark.
+It is a stirring, terrifying, and elegiac fable as delicate as a butterfly's wing and as menacing as a knife in the dark."

 #### [Orsinian Tales](https://www.goodreads.com/book/show/92623.Orsinian_Tales) *by [Ursula K. Le Guin](https://en.wikipedia.org/wiki/Ursula_K._Le_Guin)* [3.7]

 These were beautiful, finely crafted short stories.
 Rarely for me, I read a few of them immediately after I finished them, to make sure that I got the more subtle details.
 The writing was absolutely exquisite. - [@RichardLitt](https://github.com/RichardLitt)

-> Orsinia ... a land of medieval forests, stonewalled cities, and railways reaching into the mountains where the old gods dwell.
+> "Orsinia ... a land of medieval forests, stonewalled cities, and railways reaching into the mountains where the old gods dwell.
 A country where life is harsh, dreams are gentle, and people feel torn by powerful forces and fight to remain whole.
-In this enchanting collection, Ursula K. Le Guin brings to mainstream fiction the same compelling mastery of word and deed, of story and character, of violence and love, that has won her the Pushcart Prize, and the Kafka and National Book Awards.
+In this enchanting collection, Ursula K. Le Guin brings to mainstream fiction the same compelling mastery of word and deed, of story and character, of violence and love, that has won her the Pushcart Prize, and the Kafka and National Book Awards."

 #### [The Smith of Wooten Major](http://www.goodreads.com/book/show/1018117.Smith_of_Wooten_Major_and_Farmer_Giles_of_Ham) *by [J.R.R.
 Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien)* [4.0]

 Smith of Wooton Major is my favourite story by Tolkien, hand's down.
 Lord of the Rings and all of Middle Earth can rot in comparison to this small, finely crafted story about a smith who goes to Faery, and a cook who bakes a cake. - [@RichardLitt](https://github.com/RichardLitt)

-> In Smith of Wooton Major, Tolkien explores the gift of fantasy, and what it means to the life and character of the man who receives it.
+> "In Smith of Wooton Major, Tolkien explores the gift of fantasy, and what it means to the life and character of the man who receives it."

 #### [The Wizard Knight](http://www.goodreads.com/book/show/101949.The_Wizard_Knight) *by [Gene Wolfe](https://en.wikipedia.org/wiki/Gene_Wolfe)* [3.8]

 I read this book at least once a year.
 The story is well told, easily approachable, has a lot of gems, and is a good trip. - [@RichardLitt](https://github.com/RichardLitt)

-> A young man in his teens is transported from our world to a magical realm that contains seven levels of reality.
+> "A young man in his teens is transported from our world to a magical realm that contains seven levels of reality.
 Very quickly transformed by magic into a grown man of heroic proportions, he takes the name Able and sets out on a quest to find the sword that has been promised to him, a sword he will get from a dragon, the one very special blade that will help him fulfill his life ambition to become a knight and a true hero.
 Inside, however, Able remains a boy, and he must grow in every sense to survive the dangers and delights that lie ahead in encounters with giants, elves, wizards, and dragons.
 His adventure will conclude in the second volume of The Wizard Knight, The Wizard.
 With this new series, Wolfe not only surpasses all the most popular genre writers of the last three decades, he takes on the legends of the past century, in a work that will be favorably compared with the best of J. R. R. Tolkien, E. R. Eddison, Mervyn Peake, and T. H. White.
-This is a book---and a series---for the ages, from perhaps the greatest living writer in (or outside) the fantasy genre.
+This is a book---and a series---for the ages, from perhaps the greatest living writer in (or outside) the fantasy genre."

 ### Allegory